papix/Class-Accessor-Type/README.md

 - new => $true\_of\_false

-    If value evaluates to true, the default constructor is created.
+    If value evaluates to false, the default constructor is not created.
+    The other cases, Class::Accessor::Typed provides the default constructor automatically.

 - rw => \\%name\_and\_option\_of\_the\_properties